A Desk Family app for literary offices

 The Literary Desk is in development

-This landing page is public-facing, but the product is not open for general sign-in yet.
+This landing page is public-facing, but the product is not open for general public onboarding yet.

 The system is being shaped for theatres, festivals, competitions, and literary offices that need something more purpose-built than forms, spreadsheets, email folders, and improvised reader packets.

-Public access, pricing, onboarding, and demo availability will be announced later.
+Existing authorized users can sign in now.
+Public pricing, onboarding, and demo availability will be announced later.

 Built for